NilaiVemula/PyCellFIT/README.rst

 Future Goals
 ------------
 The final implementation of pycellfit will be as a web-app based on the Django framework.
-See (add link to django-pycellfit repo).
+(See `pycellfit-web <https://github.com/NilaiVemula/pycellfit-web>`_)

 References
 ----------